Smart Data Portfolios: A Governance Framework for AI Training Data: Operationalization

+Operationally, the portfolio weight \( w_i \) corresponds to the logged sampling share allocated to data category \( i \) within the training pipeline.
+Depending on the application, this share may be implemented through record counts, token proportions, minibatch sampling frequencies, or allocated training-compute budgets under the institution’s data-loading policy.
+Recording these shares renders portfolio composition observable, reproducible, and auditable for supervisory review.

-Let \( \mathcal{D}=\{D_1,\ldots,D_n\} \) denote the available data categories, and let \( w=(w_1,\ldots,w_n) \) be a nonnegative weight vector with \( \sum_i w_i=1 \).
-Training a model from class \( \mathcal{M} \) on the mixture induced by \( w \) yields a task-specific performance metric \( M(w;\mathcal{M}) \), evaluated on an institutionally approved validation procedure.
+Training a model from class \( \mathcal{M} \) on the mixture induced by \( w \) yields a task-specific performance metric \( M(w;\mathcal{M}) \), evaluated under a governance-approved validation procedure.
 Depending on the application, this may correspond to AUC, cross-entropy loss, RMSE, calibration error, or other sector-appropriate performance indicators.

 We define the informational return of the portfolio as

 which captures the empirically validated performance that the institution’s modeling pipeline extracts from the selected mixture of data categories.
 Informational return is intentionally defined relative to the modeling class \( \mathcal{M} \) as it is not an intrinsic property of the data, but reflects how effectively the institution’s chosen models and training procedures convert inputs into predictive performance.